ultraseedbox/USB-Docs/UltraSeedbox Applications/rTorrent & ruTorrent/Extra Guides/Automatically Unpack Archived Files with ruTorrent.md

 <p align="center"><img src="https://docs.usbx.me/uploads/images/gallery/2020-03/scaled-1680-/image-1583405851245.png"></p>

 * This will enable unpacking on all future torrents.
-You may also set Unpack to to a directory you want within your home folder or leave it blank to extract it in-place/to your torrent's current directory
+You may also set Unpack to a directory you want within your home folder or leave it blank to extract it in-place/to your torrent's current directory
     * Leaving it blank is useful for DVR apps such as Sonarr, Radarr and Lidarr.
 * If you want to enable unpacking to certain labels, add the following to the textbox beside **Enable autounpacking if torrents label matches filter**